Vintage Historic Photographs

 Stereoviews

-Twenty Keystone stereoviews of ethnic subjects/scenes from the turn-of-the-century
+Nineteen Keystone stereoviews of ethnic subjects/scenes from the turn-of-the-century

 Stereoviews

-Stereoviews, or stereocards or stereographs as they were often called, were the rage in the USA and Europe after about 1851.
-Popularized by the introduction of the stereo viewer (invented in 1859 by,
+Stereoviews, or stereocards or stereographs as they were often called, were the rage in the USA and

 of all people, Oliver Wendell Holmes), stereoviews were to be found in virtually every home